 Convenience: Writing a callback function to detect if a constraint is violated and then adding appropriate constraints to correct this violation can be a challenging problem and time-consuming for the user.
 If the constraints can be enumerated upfront, then you can rely on Gurobi to add constraints when required without having to invest the effort to develop a callback function by yourself.

 Control: Writing a callback function gives the user total control over which constraints are added to the model and at what point during the search.
 With the enumerated lazy constraints the user has less control.
 The constraints are only used to cut off feasible solutions, i.e., they cannot be used to tighten the linear relaxation.
 In saying that, the user can still specify how aggressively Gurobi should pull constraints into the model using the Lazy parameter:

 With a value of 1, the constraint can be used to cut off a feasible solution, but it won't necessarily be pulled in if another lazy constraint also cuts off the solution.
 With a value of 2, all lazy constraints that are violated by a feasible solution will be pulled into the model.
 With a value of 3, lazy constraints that cut off the relaxation solution at the root node are also pulled in.

 There is no support for lazy constraints in continuous models (LP, QP, or SOCP).
-To add a lazy constraint to a continuous model, you should stop solving, add the new constraint, and start solving again.
+To add lazy constraints to a continuous model, you have to wait until it is solved (or manually stop it), add the new constraints, and start solving again.